Gadna (Israel): History

 Gadna, an abbreviation for Gdudei No'ar (גדודי נוער; lit. youth battalions), was an organization for youth created before the Israeli Declaration of Independence.
 Alongside preliminary training for military service, Gadna clubs taught Zionist history, promoted love of the Land of Israel and encouraged members to engage in farming and volunteerism.
 Social activities included readings of ideological material from Labor Zionist newspapers and publications.

 The program was established in the early 1940s by the Haganah, which became the core of the IDF.
 Thousands of Gadna members fought as child soldiers in the 1948 Arab–Israeli War.
+The Jonathan Company was formed mostly of Gadna members.

 In June 1949, the Knesset passed a law requiring men and women who were physically and mentally fit to serve in the military from the age of 18.
 The law also provided for the establishment of the Gadna semi-military framework to prepare high school students for military service.

 Insignia

 The commanders, the "Mefakdim" or "Mefakdot" (מפקדים or מפקדות, masculine and feminine plurals), who are sergeants and officers, wear either the green beret of the Nahal infantry brigade, or the black beret if they are not part of the Nahal.
-Both Nahal and Non-Nahal commanders wear the Gadna tag on their left shoulder on the Aleph uniform (the representative uniform).
+Both Nahal and non-Nahal commanders wear the Gadna tag on their left shoulder on the Aleph uniform (the representative uniform).
 The commanders wear a brown braid on their left shoulders.
-Trainees in Gadna are issued uniforms consisting of fatigue or B uniform ("Bet Uniforms", מדי ב) pants and a shirt, and a military belt.
+Trainees in Gadna are issued uniforms consisting of fatigues or B uniform ("Bet Uniforms", מדי ב) pants and a shirt, and a military belt.
 Trainees do not receive military shoes.
 Upon arrival, if they do not have a hat, trainees are given hats which must be worn at all times.
 Trainees with long hair, both boys and girls, must always tie their hair.

 Living in army tents or barracks, the youth are organized into squads.
 The squad has two leaders chosen by the commander.
 The highest youth is taken under the base officer's wing and wears a braid on their left shoulder, or multi-colored (striped) epaulets.
 If they wear the braid they wear the same color epaulet as the rest of their unit.
 The second highest youth commander is the sergeant.
 They wear special epaulets, usually black, and they never wear a braid.